Impact Evaluation Manager (BBC Children in Need)

 Are you the right candidate?

-The Impact Evaluation Manager for Children in Need will be a skilled evaluation professional with demonstrable experience of evaluating impact through the design, management and application of bespoke project work, as well as through ongoing monitoring and analysis.
+The Impact Evaluation Manager for Children in Need will be a skilled research & evaluation professional with demonstrable experience in the design, management and application of social change programme evaluations, as well as extracting impact and deeper learning through ongoing monitoring and analysis.

 You will be a strong team player, with the ability to adapt and work effectively with different situations and people with a natural curiosity about how Insight can add value to the organisation.